waheb2020/lorawan-stack/doc/content/getting-started/migrating-from-networks/migrate-from-chirpstack.md

 >Note: `JoinEUI` and `FrequencyPlanID` have to be set because ChirpStack does not store these variables.

-## Export Devices
+## Export End Devices

-With `ttn-lw-migrate` tool you can export a single or multiple devices based on their `DevEUI`.
+With `ttn-lw-migrate` tool you can export a single or multiple end devices based on their `DevEUI`.

-To export a single device's description to a `device.json` file, use the following command in your terminal:
+To export a single end device's description to a `device.json` file, use the following command in your terminal:

 ```bash
 $ ttn-lw-migrate --source chirpstack device "0102030405060701" > device.json
 ```

-To export multiple devices, you need to create a `.txt` file containing one DevEUI per line as in example below.
+To export multiple end devices, you need to create a `.txt` file containing one DevEUI per line as in example below.

 <details><summary>Example of devices.txt</summary>